 - Ask about the agency’s interview process and prepare for the meeting as you would for any job interview.

 - Register with more than one agency to increase your chances for steady, well-suited jobs.

 - Check in with your agency frequently when you are not on assignment.

 Unlike working for staffing and contracting agencies, working as a freelancer makes you both the employer and the employee.
-You are solely resposible for creating and finding work projects.
-This gives you greater control over your worklife and along with it a less predictable income, at least when first starting out.
+You are solely responsible for creating and finding work projects.
+This gives you greater control over your work life and along with it a less predictable income, at least when first starting out.

-- Upwork - bid on jobs in wide range of areas ranging from customer service and virtual assistance to blog writing and website design
+- Upwork – bid on jobs in various areas ranging from customer service and virtual assistance to blog writing and website design

 - Freelancer – largest freelancing marketplace for creative professionals